DR. MARK RICHARDSON, PSY.D.

 Authority to Practice Interjurisdictional Telepsychology (E. Passport) Mobility # 7042

-Member, American Psychological Association, American Psychology-Law Society, Pennsylvania Psychological Association, Society for Personality Assessment, International Society for Psychological and Social Approaches to Psychosis
+Current Member of the American Psychological Association, Pennsylvania Psychological Association, and International Society for Psychological and Social Approaches to Psychosis.
+Past member of the American Psychology-Law Society, Society for Personality Assessment.

 Selected Presentations and Publications